-Madhavan gave a definite undertaking to the Manager that he would be diligent in the work in future and that the Management may terminate his services upon any complaint in future.
+Madhavan gave a definite undertaking to the Manager that he would be diligent in the work in future and that the management could terminate his services, upon any complaint in future.

 The Manager (HRD) contacted the Branch Managers of Madura and Salem and took them into confidence.
 The family background was fully explained to both the Branch Managers.
-It transpired that Madhavan had never explained his problems to either of them.
-Both Managers agreed to abide by the decision of the Manager (HRD) to help Madhaven.
-Both promised to counsel Madhavan as well if he were posted either at Madura or Salem.
+It transpired that Madhavan had never explained his problem to either of them.
+Both Managers agreed to abide by the decision of the Manager (HRD) to help the employee concerned.
+Both promised to counsel Madhavan as well, if he was posted either at Madura or Salem.

-The Manager (HRD) taking into account his family background passed an order transferring Madhavan to Salem.
+The Manager (HRD) taking into account his family background passed an order transferring the employee to Salem.